 If you live in a northern climate, you may already know that closing your home up during the cold weather months makes it a veritable “breeding ground” for substances which contaminate the air.

-During this time, office workers are particularly at risk to being negatively affected by indoor pollutants, as most office windows can’t be opened.
+During this time, office workers are particularly at risk of being negatively affected by indoor pollutants, as most office windows can’t be opened.

 To keep stale and stuffy air at bay during the winter, your best option is to use an air purifier.